 This page also includes a list of updates to this website as additional information was added, or corrections and improvements were made.

 I would first like to acknowledge the contributions of three people who have been constant in their sharing of information.
-For more than a decade, Chris Morry and Enid O'Brien have helped me gather, analyse, and evaluate information pertaining, in particular, to the Morry and Sweetland families.
-Through our exchange of e-mails, shared transcription efforts, and many debates over the interpretation of old documents and records, we have discovered settlement details about these two families that were previously unknown, or forgotten.
+For almost a couple of decades, Chris Morry and Enid O'Brien have helped me gather, analyze, and evaluate information that pertains, in particular, to the Morry and Sweetland families.
+Through our exchange of e-mails, shared transcription efforts, and many debates over the interpretation of old documents and records, we have discovered settlement details about these two families that were previously unknown or forgotten.
 This effort has been very encouraging and we hope to uncover more details in the future.
 I would also like to acknowledge the many newspaper obits, articles, etc. regarding Caplin Bay people that have been forwarded to me by Audrey Swain and Enid O'Brien.
-In addition, Audrey's findings on web sites such as "familysearch.org" and "ancestry.com" have helped identify information on a number of emigrants from Caplin Bay/Calvert who moved to the U.S.
+Also, Audrey's findings on websites such as "familysearch.org" and "ancestry.com" have helped identify information on some emigrants from Caplin Bay/Calvert who moved to the United States.

-Unfortunately research on my own family started late, at a time when most of my immediate relatives had passed on.
+Unfortunately, research on my own family started late, at a time when most of my immediate relatives had passed on.
 However, I wish to acknowledge the valuable oral family history provided to me by my late uncle, Tom Reddigan (1914-1983).
 His recollection of the married surnames of Reddigan women, who had emigrated to the U.S. at the turn of the last century, enabled me in later years to exchange family details with a distant relative in that country.
-Gregg Armstrong, grandson of Catherine Francis (Reddigan) Armstrong, was kind enough to provide me with information re his family tree.
+Gregg Armstrong, a grandson of Catherine Francis (Reddigan) Armstrong, was kind enough to provide me with information re his family tree.
 Gregg also gleaned, from his aged aunts, the old address of my grandfather's sister, Alice (Reddigan) Pike.
 This address enabled me to access the U.S. Census Records for more details.
-In addition he was able to supply me with several old photos of the Pike family.
-I would also like to thank my second cousin Regina Sulliavan for making me aware that my grandmother Bridget (Meaney) Reddigan had a sister who emigrated to Nova Scotia.
-With the information provided I was able to successfully find some details of her presence in that province.
+He was also able to supply me with several old photos of the Pike family.
+I would also like to recognize the efforts of my late second cousin, Regina Sullivan for making me aware that my grandmother Bridget (Meaney) Reddigan had a sister who emigrated to Nova Scotia.
+With the information provided, I was able to successfully find some details of her presence in that province.

-Information on the Swains, and other families descended from Robert Swain of Stone Island, was provided from a number of sources.
+Information on the Swains and other families descended from Robert Swain of Stone Island, was provided from several sources.
 My main source and correspondent has been Don Lopes who married a descendant of Robert Swain of Stone Island.
 Dianne Butz, another Swain descendant, has contributed considerable information to Don, which he has shared with me.
 Mary Ellen (Ledwell) Kavanagh, another Swain descendant, has also been a good source of information regarding the Swain/Evoy/Ledwell branch of the family.

-Although the Healy family are generally associated with Ferryland, they were also associated with Caplin Bay for several decades during the 1800s.
+Although the Healy family is generally associated with Ferryland, they were also associated with Caplin Bay for several decades during the 1800s.
 I would like to acknowledge the information regarding this family provided to me by Roberta and the late Richard Sullivan from their research of the Ferryland branch of that family.
-Likewise, the Caplin Bay (O')Keefe family, and their association with the Rossiter family of Caplin Bay and the O'Neiil and Hagan families of Fermeuse, has been verified through past and current contact with their US descendant, Barbara Smith.
+Likewise, the Caplin Bay (O')Keefe family, and their association with the Rossiter family of Caplin Bay and the O'Neill and Hagan families of Fermeuse, has been verified through past and current contact with their US descendant, the late Barbara Smith, and more recently by her brother, Tom Donavan.
 Another early Caplin Bay name that is now extinct (and about whom little was known in earlier generations) is the Clancy family.
-However, through the Internet and this website I have had contact with a couple of people who have been able to provide information on a U.S. branch of this family.
-In 2006, I corresponded with Jim Farrell (grandson of Patrick Clancy of Caplin Bay and Mary Hartery of Cape Broyle who emigrated to Chicago) and his daughter Mary York.
+However, through the Internet and this website, I have had contact with a couple of people who have been able to provide information on a U.S. branch of this family.
+In 2006, I corresponded with Jim Farrell (a grandson of Patrick Clancy of Caplin Bay and Mary Hartery of Cape Broyle who emigrated to Chicago) and his daughter Mary York.
 They shared some information with me about their family in Illinois and their Newfoundland connections.
-In April 2014, I was contacted by Bill Whalen, an Newfoundlander who lives in England, and through some research we have discovered that he is a descendant of Anastasia Clancey of Caplin Bay and John Williams of Bay Bulls.
+In April 2014, I was contacted by Bill Whalen, a Newfoundlander who lives in England, and through some research, we have discovered that he is a descendant of Anastasia Clancy of Caplin Bay and John Williams of Bay Bulls.

 The information on this site may not be reproduced, in any form, for any purpose other than personal use.